-Every quarter, Konica Minolta holds results briefings for securities analysts and institutional investors.
+Every quarter, Konica Minolta holds financial results briefings for securities analysts and institutional investors.
+The Company has also designated IR Days and holds business briefings to help investors gain a better understanding of Konica Minolta's business strategies and strengths.
 Individual interviews and meetings are also held after these briefings, as necessary, to provide follow-up information.
-Konica Minolta also visits institutional investors and actively participates in investor conferences held by brokerages, both in Japan and overseas, in an ongoing effort to communicate directly with investors.
+The Company visits institutional investors, although these have been primarily held online during the COVD-19 pandemic.
+Konica Minolta also actively participates in investor conferences held by brokerages, both in Japan and overseas, in an ongoing effort to communicate directly with investors.